 When you do get stressed out, don't take it out on your family, especially your children.
 It's normal to feel tired or angry every once in awhile.
 Just take a deep breath and try to relax.
 If the stress of being a parent starts to feel like too much, try finding a support group in your area.
 Discussing the issues that are bothering you with other parents who are going through the same things may be helpful [source: Better Health].

-Check out the links on the next page for more information on how to deal with the inevitable stress of being a parent.
+Check out the links below for more information on how to deal with the inevitable stress of being a parent.